 The final settlement amount

-The final settlement amount is only valid for a set period of time, the minimum of which is 28 days.
+The final settlement amount will be valid for 28 days.
 It should contain details of how to pay off your loan.

 To pay off part of your loan early, ask the lender for a partial early settlement detailing exactly how much you want to pay off.

-Your lender cannot charge any extra fees if your loan is unsecured and £8,000 or less or you’re paying off £8,000 or less in a year.
+Your lender can’t charge any extra fees if your loan is unsecured and £8,000 or less or you’re paying off £8,000 or less in a year.

 The lender can charge more on secured loans.
-Taking all extra fees into consideration, be sure that paying the loan off early will actually save you money.
+You should take all the extra fees into consideration to be sure that paying the loan off early will actually save you money.

-Despite your best intentions, things may crop up that will affect your loan repayments.
+Despite your best intentions, things might crop up that will affect your loan repayments.
 These include:

 Emigrating to another country